 Phase One of JCDP was completed in 2020 and the Phase One report outlines the approach for delivery of the objectives and summarises the outcomes.

-4. Develop and implement a communications strategy for the JCDP: Proactive communication of the project is essential to ensure data are submitted and the database is utilised effectively.
-A communications strategy has been developed and will be implemented from 2021 to promote the platform and coordinate communications relating to the JCDP.
+- Develop and implement a communications strategy for the JCDP: Proactive communication of the project is essential to ensure data are submitted and the database is utilised effectively.
+A communications strategy has been developed and will be implemented from 2021 to promote the platform and co-ordinate communications relating to the JCDP.

-Follow the JCDP to stay connected with the latest news
+Stay connected with the latest JCDP news and updates